everest-engineering/lhotse/README.md

 - "identifiable" entities (not aggregates, not projections) answer the actual question

 ## File storage support
-The `file-service` module implements two file stores: one is referred to as _permanent_, the other as the _artefact_ store.
+The `file-service` module implements two file stores: one is referred to as _permanent_, the other as the _ephemeral_ store.
 The permanent file store is for storing critical files that, such as user uploads, cannot be recovered.
-The artefact store is for non-critical files that can be regenerated by the system either dynamically or via an event replay.
+The ephemeral store is for non-critical files that can be regenerated by the system either dynamically or via an event replay.

 File stores need backing service such as a blob store or filesystem.
 This starter kit only supports [Mongo GridFS](https://docs.mongodb.com/manual/core/gridfs/) at time of writing.